Simul-LLM: A Framework for Exploring High-Quality Simultaneous Translation with Large Language Models: Background and Motivation

 \subsection{Simultaneous Translation}

-As a subset of typical NMT, simultaneous translation (SimulMT) focuses on engaging in translation (write decisions) while balancing the amount of available source context (read decisions) to reduce translation latency.
+As a subset of typical NMT, simultaneous translation (SimulMT) focuses on engaging in translation (write decisions) while balancing the amount of available source context (read decisions) to reduce translation lagging behavior/latency.
 This necessarily increases the difficulty of translating a sequence in one language to a sequence in another language, especially when structural and/or syntactical differences exist in the language pair.
 As a brief example, we can consider translating from a subject-verb-object (SVO) language, such as English, to a subject-object-verb (SOV) language like German.
-Based on the available source context in English, we may have to guess at the translation in German without access to the necessary context to effectively make that prediction.
-This is exemplified in Figure \ref{fig:wait_k_misalignment}, where the verb "repaired" must be predicted multiple time-steps before the necessary context is available in the incremental source.
+Based on the available source context in English, we may have to guess at the translation in German without access to the necessary context to effectively make that prediction because of the aforementioned syntactical differences in the language pair.

 There are two classical, high level approaches to scheduling the write and read decisions of SimulMT, those being static schedules like \textit{wait-k} \citep{stacl2019} or adaptive schedules which are flexible and learned, such as variants of monotonic multi-head attention, adaptive \textit{wait-k} compositions, \textit{wait-if-worse}, decision state assisted SMT, and others \citep{grissom-ii-etal-2014-dont, gu2017learning, mma2019, zheng2020simultaneous}. \textit{Wait-k} remains a particularly popular baseline strategy given its ease of application during training and during inference.
 It functions by retaining a \textit{k}-lagging factor between the source context (either in tokens or in words) $\textbf{x}$ and the translation hypothesis $\textbf{y}$.
 We can model a typical \textit{wait-k} schedule's probability of generating a given output sequence, provided some source sequence, with Equation \ref{eq:waitk}: